digital-asset/daml/docs/source/daml-script/index.rst

 create the corresponding ``Coin``.

 Having defined the templates, we can now move on to write DAML scripts that operate on these templates.
-To get accees to the API used to implement DAML scripts, you need to add the ``daml-script`` library to the ``dependencies`` field in ``daml.yaml``.
+To get access to the API used to implement DAML scripts, you need to add the ``daml-script`` library to the ``dependencies`` field in ``daml.yaml``.

 .. literalinclude:: ./template-root/daml.yaml.template